jayprophit/cs50-Python/Python Documentation.md

 def - Define
-allows you to invent or define your own function, specifying how you want to maniulate the function, allows you to stop repeating yourself again and again,
+allows you to invent or define your own function, specifying how you want to manipulate the function, allows you to stop repeating yourself again and again,

 e.g.